Vendor Risk Management (VRM): How to Implement a VRM Program that Prevents Third-Party Breaches

 5. Monitor and refine your program over time

-Once you begin collecting vendor information and tracking risks over time, your organization can make adjustments to improve the overall vendor relationship management process.
+Once you begin collecting vendor information and tracking risks over time, your organization can make adjustments to improve your vendor relationship management program.

 Vendor risk management best practices